All-new farm or planned expansion or relocation of an existing farm or facility, you'll find details of our current planning applications here.

 - Greenvale/Reawick (432152, 1144006)

-That done, we generate computer-aided visualisations of the proposed development from each viewpoint, helping inform an assessment of any potential impact on the surrounding seascape and landscape.
+That done, we generated computer-aided visualisations of the proposed development from each viewpoint, helping inform an assessment of any potential impact on the surrounding seascape and landscape.

-This assessment is then shared within the planning application.
+This assessment was then shared within the formal planning application, available to view by clicking here.

 Salmon farming is a key employer in the local area and the proposed development of Billy Baa will add to that, creating a minimum of six new jobs.